helapkg/hela/.github/ISSUE_TEMPLATE/feature_request.md

 #### Support plan

 <!--
   We are here to help!

   You do not need to pay to receive support.
 The free Community support plan is, by its nature, limited to community members available to help.
   Most community support issues are resolved within 2 weeks.

-Before submitting an issue, please review the various support plans available at https://hapi.dev/support/.
-That page includes useful information about faster and free channels to ask questions, as well as priority support options to meet your needs.
 -->

 - _which support plan is this issue covered by?_ (e.g. Community, Sponsor, or